eliaruehle/Data-Mining/src/seed_analysis/README.md

 ## Usage

 1. Open the `seed_analysis.py` script in a text editor
 2. Locate the `run()` function in the script.
-This function provides various otpions for the seed analysis.
+This function provides various options for the seed analysis.
 Depending on your intentions, you may customize these options to suit your needs.

 - **Paths and Directories**
   Inside the `run()` method, the following paths and directories are used: